elatov/elatov.github.io/_posts/2012-08-02-getting-an-esx-host-up-on-the-network-running-on-vmware-workstation.md

 	16:17:23.750079 00:50:56:c0:00:01 > 00:0c:29:2c:54:17, ethertype IPv4 (0x0800), length 98: 10.0.1.1 > 10.0.1.128: ICMP echo reply, id 52787, seq 1, length 64

-Looking at the packet captures I noticed that the ESXi host was using the following MAC address: 00:0c:29:2c:54:17 but looking at the ESX host it is using the following mac address: 00:50:56:4c:e5:09.
-You will notice the ESX host is using it's typical virtual MAC address starting with 00:50:56.
+Looking at the packet captures I noticed that the ESXi host was using the following MAC address: **00:0c:29**:2c:54:17 but looking at the ESX host it is using the following mac address: **00:50:56**:4c:e5:09.
+You will notice the ESX host is using it's typical virtual MAC address starting with **00:50:56**.
 Where the ESXi host is using the "physical" MAC address that was assigned to it.
-The physical mac address assigned to the ESX host can be seen from the esxcfg-nics output:
+The physical mac address assigned to the ESX host can be seen from the **esxcfg-nics** output:

 	[root@localhost ~]# esxcfg-nics -l
 	Name   PCI   Driver Link Speed    Duplex MAC Address MTU Description vmnic0 02:01 e1000  Up   1000Mbps Full **00:0c:29:d3:3d:34** 1500 Intel PRO/1000 MT Single Port Adapt.

-Now looking at the MAC Address of the vswif0 interface, we see the following:
+Now looking at the MAC Address of the **vswif0** interface, we see the following:

 	[root@localhost ~]# ifconfig vswif0
 	vswif0    Link encap:Ethernet  HWaddr **00:50:56:4C:E5:09**